Kirby and the Forgotten Land: Plot

 Kirby then meets the leader of the Beast Pack, a lion named Leongar, who is holding Elfilin captive.
 Leongar explains that the previous inhabitants of the new world used ID-F86's power to depart for "a land of dreams," and that he intends to do the same by reuniting Fecto Forgo with Elfilin.
-After Leongar is defeated, Fecto Forgo awakens; speaking through Leongar, they reveal that they had formed the Beast Pack by possessing Leongar, controlling his actions by proxy.
-They also opened the vortex to Dream Land, used the Beast Pack to hypnotize King Dedede and kidnapped the Waddle Dees for labor, in order to resume their invasion.
-They break free from the Eternal Capsule and consume Leongar and the Beast Pack to pursue Elfilin; when they capture Elfilin, the two combine into their original form, Fecto Elfilis.
-Kirby manages to weaken Fecto Elfilis enough to free Elfilin, but Fecto Elfilis creates a large vortex back to Popstar, setting it on a collision course with the new world.
-Kirby narrowly defeats Fecto Elfilis by ramming a semi-trailer truck into them; he and Elfilin then find themselves back in Dream Land, where the vortex is still open.
-Using all his power, Elfilin seals the vortex between the two worlds, leaving Kirby behind.
+After Leongar is defeated, Fecto Forgo awakens; speaking through Leongar, it reveals that it had formed the Beast Pack by possessing Leongar, controlling his actions by proxy.
+It also opened the vortex to Dream Land, used the Beast Pack to hypnotize King Dedede and kidnapped the Waddle Dees for labor, in order to resume its invasion.
+It then breaks free from the Eternal Capsule and consumes Leongar and the Beast Pack to pursue Elfilin; when it ultimately captures Elfilin, the two recombine into their original form, Fecto Elfilis.
+Kirby manages to weaken Fecto Elfilis enough to free Elfilin, but Fecto Elfilis creates a large vortex back to Popstar with its remaining energy, setting it on a collision course with the new world to destroy both.
+Kirby and Elfilin narrowly defeat Fecto Elfilis by ramming a semi-trailer truck into them with their combined powers, destroying it, and he and Elfilin then find themselves back in Dream Land, where the vortex is still open.
+Realizing the danger is imminent, Elfilin seals the vortex between the two worlds using all of his power, seemingly leaving Kirby behind.
 In the credits, it is revealed that Elfilin is able to open his own vortex to Popstar, and the inhabitants of the two worlds become friends.

-However, Leongar's soul remains trapped in an alternate dimension called Forgo Dreams, created by Fecto Forgo's psychic power and populated by phantoms generated by their memories of the Beast Pack.
-Clawroline, a member of the Beast Pack and friend of Leongar, discovers a rift in Waddle Dee Town that leads to Forgo Dreams.
-Upon being sucked into this dimension, Kirby and Elfilin rescue Leongar, who is possessed by Soul Forgo.
-Kirby defeats the possessed Leongar, separating Soul Forgo from his body.
-Before they can attack Kirby, a scarlet butterfly flies into the lab, absorbs Soul Forgo, and transforms into Morpho Knight, a valkyrie-like warrior who feasts on souls to absorb their power.
-Kirby defeats Morpho Knight and Leongar is properly freed; Soul Forgo partially absorbs Morpho Knight's power and vanishes in the aftermath.
+However, Leongar's soul and body remain trapped in an alternate dimension called Forgo Dreams, created by Fecto Forgo's psychic power and populated by phantoms generated by their memories of the Beast Pack.
+Clawroline, a member of the Beast Pack and friend of Leongar, discovers a rift in Waddle Dee Town that leads to Forgo Dreams and asks for Elfilin and Kirby's help to rescue him.
+Upon being sucked into this dimension, Kirby and Elfilin rescue Leongar, who ends up possessed by Fecto Forgo's soul.
+Kirby defeats the possessed Leongar, separating the soul of Fecto Forgo from his body.
+Before it can attack Kirby, a scarlet butterfly flies into the lab, absorbs Fecto Forgo, and transforms into Morpho Knight, a valkyrie-like warrior who feasts on souls to absorb their power.
+Kirby defeats Morpho Knight and Leongar is properly freed thanks to the Beast Pack piecing Leongar's soul back together, and Kirby and Elfilin befriend him.
+However, Fecto Forgo partially absorbs Morpho Knight's power and vanishes in the aftermath.